 I felt like a stuffed pig, literally.
 I could hardly breath.
 I remained nauseous for the rest of the day and into the evening.
 I took enzymes to help digest the meal, I walked the dogs an extra block.
 I took 4 magnesium to help "move" things along.
 Nothing helped.
+Breakfast Saturday was plain fruit.
+I was going to be busy all afternoon, taking pictures for some young pioneers who were getting married, and I didn't want to upset my stomach that had just started feeling better.
+This was not a smart move.
+Why? you ask.

 Six hundred pictures, 4 Brazil nuts, a granola bar and 7 hours later we ended up at a small reception.
 I was so hungry, and surely dehydrated that all self control was abandoned.